SeniorSpielbergo/BibTeX-Consistency-Checker/README.md

 }
 ```

+## Short Harvard Style

+The `short harvard style` abbreviates author names and years according to a specific schema:

+1. Single authors are abbreviated to the first three letters of their lastname with the last two digits of the publication's year.
+For example, a publication by `Darkwing Duck` in `1991` is abbreviated to `Duc91`.
+2. For two to three authors, the abbreviation style uses the first letter of the authors' lastname with the last two digits of the publication's year.
+For example, a publication by `Darkwing Duck` and `Bart Simpson` in `1991` is abbreviated to `DS91`.
+2. For more than three authors, the abbreviation style uses the first letter of the first three authors' lastname, adds a `+` and the last two digits of the publication's year.
+For example, a publication by `Darkwing Duck`, `Bart Simpson`, `Homer Simpson` and `Marge Simpson` in `1991` is abbreviated to `DSS+91`.

 ## Known Limitations

 1. All files have to be contained in the workspace.
 Files that are contained in a folder outside the workspace or linked from such a location cannot be analyzed.
 Unexpected behavior might occur.